Abhiramikannan/UST-Observability/02_notes.md

                   Uses coding and automation to manage infrastructure and systems

                   Think of SREs as engineers who keep things running smoothly.

+    SLI:
+        It is a metric that tells how well your system is working.
+        Example: % of requests with no errors, or % of time the website is up.
+        “How often was the service successful?”
+        This number comes from monitoring data.

+                  🔧 Format: Function(metric) < threshold
+                  Example: error_rate < 0.01 (i.e., <1%)

          An SLI is a measurement of how well a system is working.